lanchongyizu/node-simulator/README.md

 ## Data

-The node-simulator uses `ejs` template engine to render the data, and it has two passes.
+The Node Simulator uses `ejs` template engine to render the data, and it has two passes.
 The first pass renders `<%= %>`, and the second pass renders `<?= ?>` which works at the runtime.

 ### Tasks